 This pasta dish has a creamy White Wine Parmesan Cheese sauce that coats every bite.

 What wine works best for this Italian Chicken Pasta?

 I used dry Pinot Grigio white wine here, which produced an excellent flavor for the sauce.
 When cooking with wine, never use “cooking wine”.
 Cooking with a regular drinking wine will always give you a better tasting dish because the quality is much higher.

 Chardonnay, Riesling or Pinot Grigio are all great choices to cook with wine.
-Creamy chicken pasta dishes benefit greatly in flavor when wine is added during cooking process.
+Creamy Italian chicken pasta dishes benefit greatly in flavor when the wine is added during the cooking process.
 I love cooking with wine and have a large number of recipes on this blog that are amazingly tasty and easy to make all thanks to wine.